1. Free Social Stories

 Social stories are a research-based method used to help children prepare for real-life events.
-They can help ease anxiety or set expectations for behavior in a certain situation.
-Here are four social stories on the following topics: behavior in school, behavior in a restaurant, preparing for a doctor’s appointment, and accepting the word no.
+They can help ease anxiety or set expectations for behavior in certain situations.

 Have an idea for a social story that may benefit your child/student?
 Contact us!
 We may be able to create it for you.

 Below are five research-based articles to support children on the autism spectrum at home and at school.

 - How to Use (Visual) Schedules to Improve Children’s Behavior

 - 15 Behavior Strategies for Children with Autism

 - 12 Ways Schools Can Support Children with Autism

 - A Highly Effective Strategy to Teach Academic Concepts to Students with Autism

 - 3 Ways Timers Can Help Children Complete Chores and Homework